Zaphoood/sensors/README.md

 # Sensors

+## Installation

+Python >= 3.10 is required.
+Install the necessary packages with `pip install -r requirements.txt`.

 ## Usage

 Running the program without arguments will generate a sample of points randomly scattered on the sphere.